b72u68/brainfuck-interpreter/README.md

 ```

 There are sample brainfuck files in `/examples` directory if you want to play with this.
+Note: brainfuck files have to end with `.bf` extension.

 ## How it works